 Friends, I really, really miss my family.

 All the things I do for the blog like cooking and photographing, all my work at my full-time job at the university and even my little to-dos in my daily planner just don’t seem as important right now as my family.
-Even though I was just there two weeks ago for my wedding (which I’ll be posting about later this month), I still miss them terribly.
+Even though I was just there two weeks ago for my wedding (update: we’re married! read more about our wedding day here.), I still miss them terribly.

 It’s days like these that I try to remind myself why I moved to Pittsburgh in the first place.
 College, grad school, the lifelong friends I made along the way.
 Oh, and I can’t forget that other little part of my life, John, my now husband.